keithecarlson/Zero-Shot-Style-Transfer/README.md

 Begin by opening createSample.py in the Scripts/createSamples directory and changing repositoryDir at the top of the file to point to your local repository.
 You can now run this file which will produce a new directory "Sample" inside the Data directory.
 It contains test, development, and training samples formatted for both MOSES and Seq2Seq.

-To train Moses, first open config.exp in Scripts/trainMoses and change repository-dir as above.
+To train Moses, first create a directory within Zero-Shot-Style-Transfer called mosesBibleStyle.
+Next open config.exp in Scripts/trainMoses and change repository-dir as above.
 Now you are ready to start training the model with the command (changing the path to experiment.perl if needed).
+From the mosesBibleStyle directory run:

 ```
-~/mosesdecoder/scripts/ems/experiment.perl -config config.exp -exec
+~/mosesdecoder/scripts/ems/experiment.perl -config ../Scripts/trainMoses/config.exp -exec
 ```

 This will eventually produce some output which we will look at later.